-- Through an Ethernet cable from the site's network plugged into the WIZnet card on the unit's I/O board.
+- Through an Ethernet cable from the site's network.
+This is plugged into the WIZnet card on the unit's I/O board.
 This card is standard equipment on all Benchmark boilers. - Wirelessly via Wi-Fi.
-This solution requires the purchase and installation of the optional AERCO Wi-Fi module (P/N 24526-2 for BMK 750 & 1000, and 24526-1 for BMK 1500 6000).
-This module is then connected directly to the boiler's I/O board, eliminating the need for an Ethernet cable.
-The WIZnet card remains in place but is not used.
+This solution requires the purchase and installation of the optional AERCO Wi-Fi module (P/N 24526-1).
+This module is then connected directly to the boiler's I/O board, eliminating the need for both the Ethernet cable and the WIZnet card.